After

 boy hops out and makes for the barn, disappearing inside.
 More Monster

-Cam to let us know that the BHM is watching.
-Some faint roars can be
+Cam to let us know that the BHM is watching from nearby.

-heard but the boy’s father looks around and sees nothing.
-The
+Some faint roars can be heard but the boy’s father looks around

-boy then emerges from the barn wearing a stunned expression, as if he
+and sees nothing.
+The boy then emerges from the barn wearing a stunned

-just discovered his entire collection of Yu-Gi-Oh cards burnt
+expression, as if he just discovered his entire collection of Yu-Gi-Oh

-to a crisp.
+cards burnt to a crisp.
 When his father prods him, he just mumbles “Inside.

 The water trough.”
 Dad investigates and a quick shot of a bloodied